Skip to content

 def reduce_net_charge(self):

-"""Remove any net charge by proportionally subtracting from each site.
+"""Remove any net charge by proportionally adjusting each site by its signed charge.

 The adjustment is done as follows: